 Timely and regular attendance is a fundamental performance expectation of all students.
 Students have the personal responsibility to ensure they are in class and clinical assignments, unless the student is ill or has received prior approval for a Personal Day.
 Class and clinical times are vital to a student's education.
-Students are responsible for notifying the Program Director or Clinical Coordinator in advance or before the start of the scheduled assignment.
+Students are responsible for notifying the Program Director or Clinical Coordinator in advance or before the start of the scheduled assignment if they are going to be absent.